pipermerriam/bughouse-ranking/server_setup/README.txt

 ln -s /etc/uwsgi/apps_available/bughouse.ini /etc/uwsgi/apps_enabled/bughouse.ini

+# not including this in the repo, since it contains passwords n stuff
-place uwsgi_environment.env in roots home dir place deploy_bugsport.sh in roots home dir and chmod +x on it
+# place uwsgi_environment.env in roots home dir
+place deploy_bugsport.sh in roots home dir and chmod +x on it